 "Ghost Ship" by Brian Hicks

-I have a special penchant for maritime disasters, as you might have noticed in my hub on cannibalism at sea.
+I have a special penchant for maritime disasters, as you might have noticed in my article on cannibalism at sea.
 It just seems so wrong for such a horrible accident to happen on a huge body of water where there is no one to help you, no matter what that accident might be.
 In the Mary Celeste's case, she didn't suffer a conventional ship's death, such as sinking after striking an iceberg; no, she was definitely still afloat when they found her with no one aboard.

 What happened to this 100-foot brigantine?
 Unfortunately, no one really knows the entire truth.
-This is largely because of the circumstances in which the Mary Celeste was discovered in 1872- no one on board, no outward signs of struggle, no bodily damage, and no pilfered cargo.
+This is largely because of the circumstances in which the Mary Celeste was discovered in 1872- no one on board, no outward signs of struggle, no structural damage, and no pilfered cargo.
 This eliminates several popular maritime destinies to which other great vessels have succumbed, including pirate raid and sea monster attack.
-Despite the mysterious and disturbing circumstances, this novel will take you back to the Mary Celeste before her mind-numbing fate, and will lay before you the facts of what exactly might have gone wrong to render this vessel without a crew and without any sign of what had become them.
+Despite the mysterious and disturbing circumstances, this novel will take you back to the Mary Celeste before her mind-numbing fate, and will lay before you the facts of what exactly might have gone wrong to render this vessel without a crew and without any sign of what had become of them.

 An interesting note- the wreck of the Mary Celeste was located off the coast of Haiti in 2001, providing more clues in to what might have befallen her.